-GECA has recently released a new standard for Textiles and Leather, but what does it mean for a textile to be environmentally and socially preferable – as well as safer for your health?
+While we all need clothes to wear and furnishings in our homes and workplaces, textile products can have negative impacts on the environment and human health.
+So, what does it mean for a textile to be environmentally and socially preferable – as well as safer for your health?

 Pesticides are often applied to crops such as cotton – or even used on sheep for their wool.
 The run off from pesticides can contaminate local water supplies, harm workers, and is of concern if applied to live sheep.
 Environmentally preferable textiles contain only a strictly limited amount of pesticide residues in the raw materials.

 Any wood fibres or wood-sourced materials must be harvested sustainably.
-Wood fibres are processed and used to create man-made cellulose fibres (eg viscose).
+Wood fibres are processed and used to create man-made cellulose fibres such as viscose.
 Illegal harvesting practices can threaten ecosystem health and local communities, so all wood and fibre must not come from uncertified sources.

 Did you know that formaldehyde and heavy metals such as arsenic can be present in your clothes?
 These can present a health risk to humans, especially to infants and children.
 Hazardous materials are restricted or, in some cases (such as where a substance is a known carcinogen) may be banned outright.

-Clothing dyes have been in the media recently, with mass recalls of jeans containing dyes linked to cancer.
 Some dyes (such as azo dyes) and dye byproducts have been classified as skin sensitisers, carcinogenic, mutagenic or reproductive toxins.
 While some dyes may not be linked to cancer themselves, they can break down into more harmful byproducts during use.
-GECA’s standard places limits, restrictions and bans on certain dyes.